cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 ### Control via Pulse Width Modulation (PWM)

 The device [PWM Signal to 0-10V D/A Digital Analog SPS Module](https://www.ebay.de/itm/393627309117) reacts to Pulse Width Modulation (PWM).
-Widthin limits, it is not important at what frequency you transmit, but only the fraction of time the signal is on vs. the faction of time the signal is off.
+Within limits, it is not important at what frequency you transmit, but only the fraction of time the signal is on vs. the faction of time the signal is off.
 I used 1kHz for my experiments.

 Before you can work with hardware pulse width modulation on the Raspberry Pi you have to configure the kernel to enable it.
 It seems that the embedded
 Linux community came up with something called Device Tree Overlays (dtoverlay).
 This is configured on the Raspberry Pi i the `/boot/config.txt` file.
-I first was not sure if these `dtoverlay` statements are additive, but they are, e.g. you can write several of them in one file and all of them will take effect.
+I first was not sure if these `dtoverlay` statements are additive, but they are, e.g., you can write several of them in one file and all of them will take effect.
 You can read what the settings mean in the `/boot/overlays/README` file.
 I did put `dtoverlay=pwm` in my `/boot/config.txt` file and rebooted.
 After that GPIO pin 18 is available for hardware pulse width modulation.
 One of the very few articles that I found by googling that actually was helpful was [Grundlagen der Pulsweitenmodulation](https://www.raspberry-pi-geek.de/ausgaben/rpg/2020/04/grundlagen-der-pulsweitenmodulation/), but it uses different "functions" to what the `/boot/overlays/README` file said on my Raspberry Pi.
 This is why I simply stick to the most basic configuration without specifying any further configuration details and simply hope that the defaults are good.

 The naming of Raspberry Pi pins is a mess.
 You can have a look at https://pinout.xyz/ to find out which pin is GPIO 18.
-The PWM singal will be available between GND and GPIO 18.
+The PWM signal will be available between GND and GPIO 18.

 You can control the hardware PWM via the files in `/sys/class/pwm/pwmchip0/pwm0`.
 The below is setting up a 50% duty cycle at 1kHz.
-The times given are in nano seconds, e.g. 1000000 nano seconds are 1 milli second and correspond to 1kHz.
+The times given are in nano seconds, e.g., 1000000 nano seconds are 1 milli second and correspond to 1kHz.

 ```sh
 pi@raspberrypi:~ $ sudo su